pyside/packaging/setuptools/README.txt

 About PySide
 ============

-PySide is the Nokia-sponsored Python Qt bindings project, providing access to not only the complete Qt 4.7 framework but also Qt Mobility, as well as to generator tools for rapidly generating bindings for any C++ libraries.
+PySide is the Python Qt bindings project, providing access the complete Qt 4.8 framework as well as to generator tools for rapidly generating bindings for any C++ libraries.

 The PySide project is developed in the open, with all facilities you’d expect from any modern OSS project such as all code in a git repository [1], an open